hassantahhan/iamcanary/README.md

 Reference link: https://docs.aws.amazon.com/lambda/latest/dg/python-package.html

 ## Environment
-The Lambda functions have no external dependencies other than Python 3.8.
-The Lambda functions require access to action (iam:SimulatePrincipalPolicy) to run.
-The suggested timeout limit is 10 seconds.
-The functions must be configured with one environment variable (principals_actions_json), which is a JSON structure of two types and a maximum of 4000 characters.
-The first type is an Amazon Resource Name (ARN) of a user, group, or role whose policies you want to include in the test such as (arn:aws:iam::111111111111:role/MyAdmin).
-The second type is a list of action names of service identifiers and API operations in comma separated format to be evaluated such as (iam:CreateUser,iam:CreateAccessKey).
-The document below is provided an example of the input JSON.
+The Lambda functions have no external dependencies other than Python 3.8 and Boto3, which is the AWS Python SDK.
+The Lambda functions require access to action (iam:SimulatePrincipalPolicy) to run and the suggested timeout is 10 seconds.<br/>

+The functions must be configured with one environment variable (principals_actions_json), which is a one-level JSON structure of key/value pairs and a maximum of 4000 characters.
+The key is an Amazon Resource Name (ARN) of a user, group, or role whose policies you want to include in the test such as (arn:aws:iam::111111111111:role/MyAdmin).
+The value is a list of action names (service identifiers and API operations) in comma separated format to be evaluated such as (iam:CreateUser,iam:CreateAccessKey).
+The document below is provided as an example of the input JSON structure.
 ```
 {
    "arn:aws:iam::111111111111:role/EC2Admin": "ec2:RunInstances,imagebuilder:CreateImagePipeline",